symfony-cmf/cmf-sandbox/README.md

 schema files, and place them into `/usr/share/midgard2/schema` (note: this path may be different if you built Midgard2 yourself.
 It is basically `$PREFIX/share/midgard2/schema`).

+Then chose the storage layer you want to use, copy the corresponding configuration file and adjust as needed, and install the project dependencies:

+    cp app/config/phpcr_midgard_<type>.yml.dist app/config/phpcr.yml
+    php composer.phar install

-To have the midgard phpcr implementation installed run the following additional command
+To have the midgard PHPCR implementation installed run the following additional command

     php composer.phar require midgard/phpcr:dev-master --no-update
     php composer.phar update midgard/phpcr

-Finally, instead of `phpcr_jackrabbit.yml.dist`, use one of the `phpcr_midgard_*.yml.dist` files.

-## Prepare the phpcr repository
+## Prepare the PHPCR repository

 First you need to create a workspace that will hold the data for the sandbox.
 The default parameters.yml defines the workspace to be 'default'.
 You can